Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Introduction

-\begin{remark} Part (c) is obvious from part (b), since we may take $D(k,d) = E(1,k,d)$.
+\end{enumerate} \end{theoremd} \begin{remark} Part (c) is obvious from part (b), since we may take $D(k,d) = E(1,k,d)$.
 However, the function $D(k,d)$ plays a special role in the proofs, and may have a much smaller bound. \end{remark}

 Free resolutions are not unique, but the specified bounds work for at least one free resolution.
 Similarly, primary decompositions are not unique, but the specified bounds work for at least one irredundant primary decomposition of $M$ in $R^m$.
 Of course, when $m=1$ we are obtaining such a bound for the primary decomposition of an ideal with $n$ generators when the degrees of the generators are at most $d$.